BitBoxSwiss/bitbox-da14531-firmware/releases/README.md

   * Today you can find all the versions on [this page](https://www.renesas.com/en/products/wireless-connectivity/bluetooth-low-energy/da14531-smartbond-tiny-ultra-low-power-bluetooth-51-system-chip) by scrolling down to **Software Downloads**.
-At the bottom of that table ther is a "+ Add N hidden items" button you can click to display all available versions.
+At the bottom of that table there is a "+ Add N hidden items" button you can click to display all available versions.
 Find the item called **SDKX for DA1453x, DA14585/6** (replace X with the actual version).